Pure-Storage-mNFS-client/mNFS-client/README.txt

 sudo mount -v -t nfs -overs=3,nconnect=16,xpsmode=2 REMOTE_FILESYSTEM LOCAL_DIRECTORY
 It will open 16 connections and use load-balancing to transfer data.

+This is experimental code, that may or may not improve your performance based on your workload and usage.
+Please use at your own risk.
 If any questions, please contact Bennett Amodio <bamodio@purestorage.com>
 				 Jeff    Chang  <jechang@purestorage.com>